WICG/dbsc/DBSCE/Overview.md

     1. It signs only the private/other keys that reside in the same secure enclave as the attestation key.
     2. It cannot sign any external payload, or if it signs, it cannot generate an output that can be interpreted as an attestation statement.

+TBD: Generalize this for various platforms.

 The attestation key also can be uploaded only once to the backend at the moment of device registration, in the clean room, and there is no need to change this key unless the device loses it (Could be due to key rotation or similar operations).

-The **attestation key**, hence, can be used to attest that the **binding key** belongs to the same device as the attestation key, by signing the public part of the binding key (with the attestation key) and generating an **attestation statement**.
-Depending on the specific implementation, this **attestation statement** itself can be a **binding statement**, or it can be sent to an attestation service to produce the final binding statement.
+The _attestation key_, hence, can be used to attest that the [binding key](#binding-key) belongs to the same device as the attestation key, by signing the public part of the binding key (with the attestation key) and generating an _attestation statement_.
+Depending on the specific implementation, this _attestation statement_ itself can be a _binding statement_, or it can be sent to an attestation service to produce the final binding statement.

+##### Binding Key

+A _binding key_ is an asymmetric key pair that is used to bind an auth cookie.
+It is identified by a _KeyId_ and it is the responsibility of the browser to remember _KeyId_ mapping to _Local Key Helper_ and _RP_ and to use it for DBSC signatures and key management.
+As there could be multiple `devices` on a single physical device and or many device registration clients on a single device (mentioned [above](#device-registration-client)) (TBD: add examples above), the key mapping is expected to be managed by the Browser and the Local Key Helper.

+This **binding key** for DBSC(E) is similar to the artifact defined in the DBSC proposal [here](https://github.com/WICG/dbsc?tab=readme-ov-file#maintaining-a-session) and is expected to be cryptographically attested by the [attestation key](#attestation-key) which is created in a secure enclave (TPM or Keyguard) on the same device.

+>> TBD: Make this definition single - and link to it here if needed:
+In the context of the original DBSC proposal(https://github/wicg/dbsc), the binding key validation is not guaranteed to be attack free, as it can be generated by malware, if the malware is present on the device.
+In the context DBSC(E), however, as long as the [device registration process is executed with a clean room environment](#device-registration), binding key can be mapped to a specific device and the bound session is protected from any malware trying to infilterate it.

 ##### Binding Statement